 The nbLogPut function is called to write to the log, stderr.
 With this function you have complete control of the output.
-You may find this function has no advantage over printf; This is often true.
-But use of this function provides as place to insert additional functionality, like temporarily splitting log data out to a second file.
+You may find this function has no advantage over fprintf; This is often true.
+But use of this function provides a place to insert additional functionality, like temporarily splitting log data out to a second file.
+More importantly, it handles buffering of output to stderr consistent with other nbLogXXX functions.